minhaj57sorder/react-resizable-rotatable-draggable-radiusable/README.md

 A react widget that can be resized and rotated via a handler.

 The mother of this library is "react-resizable-rotatable-draggable" which is npm package.
-Additionaly this library has feature of changing radious and customizable press shift key + (drag, resize, radious)
+Additionaly this library has feature of changing radius and customizable press shift key + (drag, resize, radius)

 ### Installation